psalaets/ps-if/README.md

 - Starts off like ngIf
 - When condition changes it acts lke ngShow
-- After being hidden for some timeout, becomes an ngIf again
+- Once condition has been false for some timeout, becomes an ngIf again

 ## Usage